Medical Conditions May Lead to Sadness, Frustration and Hopelessness

 A 1990 study published in General Hospital Psychiatry study estimates that depression occurs in over 40% of high medical care users, and anxiety occurs in 22%.
 Chronic pain conditions, including rheumatoid arthritis, back and pelvic pain, and irritable bowel syndrome frequently correspond with feelings of depression, anxiety and alcohol abuse.
 This study found the following prevalence of depression with the corresponding medical conditions.
 Depression for the general population is 17.3%:

 Coronary Heart Disease

 Chronic Lung Disease

 If you or someone you care about has one of these medical conditions, seek help immediately if you experience signs of depression.
 HMO members -- talk to your primary care physician for a referral to a behavioral health expert.
-Indemnity and Navigator by Tufts Health Plan members -- contact United Behavioral Health for assistance (enter 10910 as your access code).
+Indemnity and Navigator/Spirit by Tufts Health Plan members -- contact Beacon Health Strategies.